 Suction control is another helpful aspect to consider.
 Automatic suction adjustments are available on some models.
 Others may provide different modes that you may control with a switch.
 Laminate flooring, on the other hand, will not require as much suction as, for example, a thick pile carpet.

 Suction control is much more critical if you use a multi-floor machine.
-It’s rare that you’ll damage your flooring by using strong suction, but it’s best to be cautious than sorry.
+It’s rare that you’ll damage your flooring by needing strong suction, but it’s best to be cautious than sorry.

 Don’t Use Water